reab5555/Multiple-Sclerosis-MRI-Prediction/README.md

     - Linear layer with 4 output neurons (corresponding to our four classes).

 ## Results
-Below are the results for the last epochs of each fold and the average metrics across all folds:
+Below are the results for the last epochs of each fold:

 ### Fold-wise Results
 | Fold | Epochs | Train Loss | Val Loss | Val F1  | Accuracy | Precision | Recall |